To learn more, go here.

 The ritual of attending worship service, and the ritual of making art;

+in the end, I see these as two very different ways of pursuing truth.
+Too different in today's world, I suspect, for most to simultaneously take both paths.
 One comes with a preexisting structured philosophy; the other asks you to sort that out on your own, along with everything else.
 So, with exceptions, of course, artists often choose one way, and the pious another, in our pursuit of making sense of life and the world around us.
 And some day, with effort from both sides, maybe it will be possible for both groups to set aside judgment and consistently approach each other with the openness that those in these 100 establishments have generally approached me.
 Maybe.

 11:00am sunday

-4407 McKenzie Dr, Monroeville PA 15146
+Pittsburgh Sikh Gurdwara4407 McKenzie Dr, Monroeville PA 15146

 monroeville